NEFSC/READ-EDAB-bsbESP/readme_2025.txt

 # Plots

 Commercial and recreational fisheries datat were plotted with `scripts/fig_functions.R`.
 Environmental data was plotted with `scripts/bt_swv_facet_plots.R`.
 Plots are saved in `images`.

+# References

+References were formatted using the Cambridge Univeristy Press (numeric) style downloaded from the CSL project [GitHub repository](https://github.com/citation-style-language/styles).
+More information can be found at https://citationstyles.org/